Office: 307 McKinly Laboratory

 Dr. Sadeh is an Assistant Professor in the Department of Psychological and Brain Sciences at the University of Delaware.
 Her work tries to understands why people engage in risky, impulsive, and self-destructive behavior, with a special emphasis on elucidating how personality factors and sensitivity/ resiliency to life stress contributes to these harmful behaviors.
 She studies mental disorders in adulthood that are marked by severe self-regulation deficits (e.g., psychopathy, antisocial personality disorder, post-traumatic stress disorder, substance use disorders) and related public health problems (e.g., suicidal behavior, violence, substance use, criminal behavior).
 She collaborates with the lab on projects involving self-regulation.

-Melanie Matyi is a second year clinical graduate student in the CAD lab.
+Melanie Matyi is a third year clinical graduate student in the CAD lab.
 Before coming to UDel, she received her B.S. in Neuroscience at the University of Pittsburgh.
 Her research focuses on understanding how affective systems interact with other regulatory systems (i.e., emotion X cognition interactions) with the goal of identifying the ways in which these interactions go awry in mental illness.

 Hung-Wei “Bernie” Chen – firstname.lastname@example.org